dlion/domenicoluciani/_posts/2021-09-13-distributed-tracing.md

 ## References

 Distributed tracing is essential for troubleshooting microservices applications; most modern distributed tracing solutions are based on the [Google Dapper Whitepaper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/36356.pdf) that I suggest reading.

+Nowadays observability is one of the most important things, it helps us to identify problems and act in time.
+Definetely going deeper on this topic is a must to whoever wants to be founded ready.